prebid/prebid.github.io/dev-docs/modules/userid-submodules/liveintent.md

 The LiveIntent ID sub-module follows the standard Prebid.js initialization based on the GDPR consumer opt-out choices.
 With regard to CCPA, the LiveConnect JS receives a us_privacy string from the Prebid US Privacy Consent Management Module and respects opt-outs.

+The SharedID is exposed via LiveIntent’s user id module based on page's own cookies or LiveConnect provided peopleVerifiedId with the name 'pubcid' but LiveIntent's user id module will not return sharedID when COPPA applies.

 ## Configuring requested attributes

 Attributes other than the nonID can be requested using the `requestedAttributesOverrides` configuration option.